webspinner/lookout.github.com/_posts/2012-07-03-puppet-lint-with-jenkins.markdown

 The [Warnings
 plugin](https://wiki.jenkins-ci.org/display/JENKINS/Warnings+Plugin) allows for
-a lot more configuration than I've covered in this post, so be sure to explore it's more "Advanced" options once you're up and running!
+a lot more configuration than I've covered in this post, so be sure to explore its more "Advanced" options once you're up and running!

 \- [R. Tyler Croy](https://github.com/rtyler/)